Trap Shooting

 Moving Up to Skeet

-Skeet is what I do when shooting with my experienced shooting buddies.
+Skeet is what I do when shooting with my buddies who are experienced shooters.
 Except we do a modified skeet where the clays only come from one side.
 It’s more than good enough practice for bird hunting.
 Whoever throws from the side can control the distance the clay is from the shooter as it passes in front of them.
 The thrower also controls the height, speed and trajectory of the clays.
 Believe me when I say this format is good enough.
 If someone can repeatedly hit their targets, they are doing great!

 Trap Shooting vs Skeet Shooting for Hunting

 Do both!!!
-Trap is excellent practice for birds flying away from you.
+Trap is a great way to practice for birds flying away from you.
 Or towards you, for that matter.
 There’s some lateral movement and a lot of height changes.
 Skeets will mimic when birds come in from the sides.
 With skeet shooting, your lead technique will be critical in getting a good shot.
 We’ll cover the lead further below.

 Skeet Shooting Practice Session